yahiaalioua/Pub-Sub_Ecommerce/README.md

 First of all when a message is being processed from the topic by a consumer, we should make sure that the message is locked and can`t be processed by other consumers.
 Once the message is processed there should be 2 outcomes:

-The message couldn´t be processed and therfore will fall into the dead letter queue or be deferred for a later retry.
+1)The message couldn´t be processed and therfore will fall into the dead letter queue or be deferred for a later retry.

-The message is processed succesfully and will be removed from the queue.
+2)The message is processed succesfully and will be removed from the queue.

 ![Processing of a message workflow](https://github.com/yahiaalioua/Pub-Sub_Ecommerce/blob/main/.vs/SubscriptionWorkFlow.drawio.png)